lasso-js/lasso/README.md

     // (defaults to true)
     "resolveCssUrls": true,

+    // If "relativeUrlsEnabled" is set to false then URLs found in CSS files will
+    // be absolute based on the urlPrefix.
+This default is false, which creates
+    // relative URLs in CSS files.
+    "relativeUrlsEnabled": true,

     // If "bundlingEnabled" is set to true then dependencies will be concatenated
     // together into one or more bundles.
 If set to false then each dependency
     // will be written to a separate file. (defaults to true)